 Unfortunately, even with proper medical insurance coverage, you may find that certain treatments or procedures are not covered.
 This article will discuss the potential risks associated with inadequate medical insurance coverage and explain why it’s important to understand what your policy covers before making any healthcare decisions.
 It will also provide advice on ensuring you have adequate coverage and are not left facing unexpected out-of-pocket expenses due to lack of coverage.

-Medical Insurance is designed to provide protection for curable, short-term health problems and allow policyholders to jump the NHS queues to see consultants, be diagnosed, receive surgery or be treated.
-That sounds fine, but before you buy you need to appreciate the treatments and situations that fall outside the scope of the cover.
+Medical Insurance is designed to protect curable, short-term health problems and allow policyholders to jump the NHS queues to see consultants, be diagnosed, receive surgery, or be treated.
+That sounds fine, but before you buy, you need to appreciate the treatments and situations that fall outside the scope of the cover.

-But first a word of warning.
-This article does not relate to any specific policy and the terms and conditions issued by individual insurers do vary.
-So please ensure you also check your policy documents.
+But first, a word of warning.
+This article does not relate to any specific policy, and the terms and conditions issued by individual insurers do vary.
+So please make sure you also check your policy documents.
 After reading this article, you’ll know what to look out for!

 If a condition can be cured and is not a long-term problem, your insurance company will classify it as acute and should meet the cost.
 If your problem is incurable or it’s a problem that, despite appropriate treatment, will be with you for a long time, then your insurance company will classify it as chronic – and no, you won’t be covered.

 But deciding whether a condition is acute or chronic is fraught with problems.
-It’s rarely a black and white decision and this can lead to a major area of conflict between policyholder and insurer.
+It’s rarely a black-and-white decision, and this can lead to a major area of conflict between the policyholder and insurer.